Leveraging Multi-Modal Information to Enhance Dataset Distillation: Method

 \section{Method}

-\paragraph{Problem introduction.} \emph{Dataset distillation} refers to the process of compressing the rich information from a large real dataset into a significantly smaller synthetic dataset.
-The goal is to ensure that the distilled dataset retains essential characteristics, allowing models trained on it to achieve performance comparable to those trained on the full dataset in downstream tasks such as classification.
+Dataset distillation refers to the process of compressing the rich information from a large real dataset into a significantly smaller synthetic dataset.
+The goal is to enable models trained on sythetic datasets to achieve comparable performance to those trained on the full dataset in downstream tasks such as classification.
+Given a real dataset $\mathcal{T} = \{(x_i, y_i)\}_{i=1}^{N}$, where each image $x_i \in \mathbb{R}^{3 \times H \times W}$ is paired with a class label $y_i \in \{0, 1, 2, \ldots, C\}$, the dataset consists of $N$ samples across $C$ classes.
+The goal of dataset distillation is to synthesize $\text{IPC}$ (images per class) samples, resulting in a small synthetic dataset $\mathcal{S} = \{(s_i, y_i)\}_{i=1}^{N_s}$, where $N_s = \text{IPC} \times C$ and $N_s \ll N$.
+We generate multi-modal annotations for a large-scale dataset in Section~\ref{sec:multimodalgeneration}.
+Then, we present methods that incorporate caption features in Section~\ref{sec:captionincorporation} and segmentation masks in Section~\ref{sec:maskalignment}.